 💀 They buried their dead in a single grave in a form of a kurgan (tumulus) and the body of the deceased was covered with ochre.
 Animals sacrificed as grave offerings were: cattle, sheep, goats and horses. 💀

-In the Baltic Sea region the passage from a hunter-gatherer economy to a farming based economy coincided with the arrival of individuals with Yamna ancestry.
-This is different from what happened in Western and Southern Europe, where the Neolithic transition was caused by a population which came from the Near East, with Pontic steppe ancestry only being detected from the late Neolithic onward.
+In the Baltic Sea region the passage from a Hunter-Gatherer based economy to a farming based economy coincided with the arrival of individuals with the Yamna ancestry (Corded Ware Culture).
+This is different from what happened in Western and Southern Europe, where the Neolithic transition was caused by a population which came from the Near East.